blstjohnson/azure-devops-mcp/README.md

 ## 🔌 Installation & Getting Started

 For the best experience, use Visual Studio Code and GitHub Copilot.
+The server automatically detects your Azure DevOps deployment type and uses the appropriate authentication method:

+- **Azure DevOps Services** (`*.dev.azure.com`): Bearer token authentication
+- **Private/On-premises servers**: Basic authentication with Personal Access Token (PAT)

 See the [getting started documentation](./docs/GETTINGSTARTED.md) to use our MCP Server with other tools such as Visual Studio 2022, Claude Code, and Cursor.

 ### Prerequisites